Blogger Confessions #9: Sarah from Smile & Conquer

 Then I have to find an appropriate stock photo and create one or two pinnable images or infographics.
 That usually takes about half an hour.

 Editing and proofreading are not my forte.
 They never have been.
 Even when I was in University writing term papers for my history degree, I slacked on editing.
 I would do a quick read over to catch any glaring errors and then print and submit.
-Yes print, it’s been
+Yes print, it’s been a while since I’ve been in school.

 For editing my blog posts I still do a quick read over but I also use Grammarly which helps catch any typos.
 It’s far from a perfect process but I’d rather spend more time writing and less time proofreading.